aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 Nietzsche juxtaposes a paradox at our existence: a foundation of ignorance is actually built upon our will to knowledge.
 Will to knowledge is not opposed to ignorance, rather a refinement.
 Will to ignorance is actually a strategy of [[thoughts/Will to Power|power]], as it motivates [[thoughts/Giles Deleuze#active and reactive forces.|force]].

 ---
+## The Gay Science

+Mentions the Death of God and start the introduction to the doctrine of eternal occurrence

+The original title was "la gayza scienza", and "gay" doesn't necessarily means homosexuality, rather flexible and joyful.
+If word for word to be transcribed, it would meant The Joyful Science.

+---

 ## On Genealogy of Morals